MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Results files are saved into ``useCases/OutputResults_useCase1/`` folder.

+.. cssclass:: italic

     If you need more details about the input format files, see :ref:`GR` and :ref:`configFile` parts.

 .. tip::